Vinilificio/Vinilificio.github.io/_pages/single-copy.md

 ### Single copy and small run

-We make your vinyl in single copy, some units or [small runs] (https://vinilificio.github.io/small-run/).
+We make your vinyl in single copy, some units or [small runs](https://vinilificio.github.io/small-run/).
 With the Vinilificio App you can calculate the cost of your order, simulate your vinyl, upload the audio, create your own artwork and place your order.

 ### Custom print cover and label